-- 1. Be familiar with and aware of the responsibilities they may encounter while working with children, and be able to avoid or deal with these responsibilities. - 2.
+- 1. Be trained in this policy and aware of the responsibilities they may encounter while working with children, and be able to avoid or deal with these responsibilities. - 2.
 Ensure the highest level of child protection standards during the implementation of activities. - 3.
-Plan and organize the work and workplace in order to reduce the dangers. - 4.
-Empower children, acquaint them with their rights, help them demand for their rights, and introduce them to what is acceptable and what they can do in case they face a problem related to the carried-out activities. - 5.
+Plan and organize the work and workplace in order to reduce the dangers, through the conduction of risk assessment.

+- 4. Empower children, acquaint them with their rights, help them demand for their rights, and introduce them to what is acceptable and what they can do in case they face a problem related to the carried-out activities. - 5.
 When coordinating with other organizations and exchanging information, the focus should be on the child's protection as first priority, and the child's best interests should be the basis for all decisions made. - 6.
 The employee has the right to refuse to carry out any activity in an environment that may result in causing harm to children.